Dainius14/FBMessageScraper/README.md

 A forked repo of the original FB Message Scraper.
 I updated it to Python 3, moved code around, edited output format and made it to work in a more user friendly (IMO) way, without the need to give everything by command-line arguments.
 Original code was pretty spaghetti IMO.

-So this is a simple python script to download the entire conversation from Facebook, not limited like the one in the data dump provided by Facebook
+So this is a simple python script to download the entire conversation from Facebook, not limited like the one in the data dump provided by Facebook.
+After downloading messages, downloading all photos is possible.

 Outputs the conversation in a user-friendly easy to read JSON format, as well as the raw JSON for each individual chunk.